smartcontractkit/documentation/src/pages/chainlink-automation/job-scheduler.md

 section: ethereum
 date: Last Modified
 title: "Chainlink Automation Job Scheduler"
-whatsnext: { "Register a Custom Logic Upkeep": "/chainlink-automation/register-upkeep/" }
+whatsnext: { "Manage your Upkeeps": "/chainlink-automation/manage-upkeeps/" }
 ---

 This guide explains how to register a time-based Upkeep that executes according to a time schedule that you provide.